UCSD-E4E/radio-telemetry-tracker-docs/notebook/gcs/README.md

 - Can start/stop recording

 **Simulator Tests**:
-- In drone mode, simulator can host GCS, start, stop, and doMission
+- In drone mode, simulator can host GCS, start, stop, and do_mission
-- In tower mode, can connect multiple sockets to GCS, start, stop, and doMission
+- In tower mode, can connect multiple sockets to GCS, start, stop, and do_mission

 ### Visualization
-puml for "simplified" view of this repo (throw into plantuml or similar to view diagram):
+puml for "simplified" view of this repo:
 ```plantuml
 @startuml
 frame config {